coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `s16 atan2s(f32 y, f32 x);`

-### Description
-Computes the arctangent of y/x and returns the angle as a signed 16-bit integer, typically representing a direction in the SM64 fixed-point angle format.
-This can be used to find an angle between x and y coordinates

 [:arrow_up_small:](#)

 <br />

 ## [coss](#coss)

+### Description
+Calculates the cosine of the given angle, where the angle is specified as a signed 16-bit integer representing a fixed-point "SM64 angle".
+The function returns a floating-point value corresponding to cos(angle)

 ### Lua Example
 `local numberValue = coss(sm64Angle)`